 A user interaction may be required when you update a third-party application or fix a vulnerability in a third-party application on a managed device.
 For example, the user may be prompted to close the third-party application if it's currently open.

 To fix some software vulnerabilities, you must accept the End User License Agreement (EULA) for installing the software if EULA acceptance is requested.
-If you decline the EULA, the software vulnerability is not fixed.
+If you decline EULA, the software vulnerability cannot be fixed.